 HR managerial positions often offer the highest paying jobs in this competitive field.
-However, these jobs are not easily attainable.
-In general, potential employers will only hire candidates that express a high level of professionalism through academic achievement, work experience, and certification.
-As such, HR professionals that intend to pursue supervisory, directorial, and executive roles should initiate career advancement possibilities by:
+However, these jobs are not easily attainable, as candidates must be armed with the proper degree, work experience, and certification.
+As such, HR professionals who intend to pursue supervisory, directorial, and executive roles should consider:

 - Earning a field-related graduate degree like a Master’s of Business Administration in Human Resources

 - Using volunteer opportunities, paid jobs, and internships to build a strong work history

 - Becoming a certified human resources professional through a certifying body like the Society for Human Resources Management